simplesamlphp/simplesamlphp-module-oidc/README.md

         'oidc' => true,
     ],

-Once the module is enabled, the database migrations must be run.
+After enabling the module, you must run the database migrations.

 ### Run database migrations

+The module includes default SQL migrations that set up the necessary tables in your configured database.
+To run these migrations:

-The module comes with some default SQL migrations which set up needed tables in the configured database.
-To run them, in the SimpleSAMLphp administration area go to `OIDC` > `Database Migrations`, and press the available button.
+Option 1: Through the web interface - Navigate to the SimpleSAMLphp administration area, go to `OIDC` > `Database Migrations`, and click the available button.

-Alternatively, in case of automatic / scripted deployments, you can run the 'install.php' script from the command line:
+Option 2: Through the command line (recommended for automated/scripted deployments):

     php modules/oidc/bin/install.php